 When You Need Full Accreditation vs. Simple Registration

 Not every event requires a comprehensive accreditation system.
-Here is a practical guide:
+Here is a practical guide to help you decide:

 Simple registration is sufficient for: